• Skip to main content

 • 1 clove garlic minced (optional)

-• ¼ to ½ tsp pepper powder
+• ¼ to ½ teaspoon crushed black pepper

 • 4 dried red chilies (use as needed, less spicy variety)

-• 2 tbsp coriander seeds / dhaniya
+• 2 tablespoons coriander seeds / dhaniya

-• 2 inch Cinnamon / dalchini, thin sticks
+• 2 inch cinnamon / dalchini, thin sticks

 • 4 to 6 cloves